-Aswal Associates is a full service IP law firm in India with International focus and clientele.
+Aswal Associates is a full service Intellectual Property law firm in India with International focus and clientele.
+The firm is counted amongst the Top Indian Law Firms With IPR Practice in small to mid-segment IP law firms.
 The firm specializes in Patents, Trademarks, Design.
 Geographical Indiacations and Copyrights besides commercial & corporate law and litigation.
-The members of the firm have extensive experience and proven expertise in their respective fields.
+The firm is counted as Best Law Firm for Patent Prosecution & Litigation in India by its clients.

 Various services provide by the firm in field of Intellectual property are as follows: